megcrow/philosophize-ai-mobile-app/README.md

 ## About

 PhilosophizeAI is a React Native app based on cmr1's [PhilosophizeAI web app](https://github.com/cmr1/philosophize-ai).
-The philosophize bot generates randomly insightful messages based on templates built and supplied to it by the user.
+The PhilosophizeAI bot generates randomly insightful messages based on templates built and supplied to it by the user.

 ## How to use
 To test this app on your mobile device, install the mobile [Expo](https://expo.io/) app.